MichaelCurrin/netflix-assistant/README.md

 $ cd netflix-assistant
 ```

-There are no build or install steps, so continue.
+There are no build or install steps, so continue below.

 ## Infrastructure